The Mason Jar: Resurgence

-The Mason Jar experienced a resurgence as top Phoenix live music venue with the start of the new millennium, when the club was bought by local businessman Michael Manfredi aka "Mick" in 2000.
-Mick gave The Mason Jar a badly needed facelift, a substantial sound system upgrade and a new contemporary list of rising stars to perform, such as Linkin Park, Disturbed, Papa Roach, Fall Out Boy, Jimmy Eat World, Opeth, 30 Seconds to Mars and many more.
-Mick's appetite for diversity brought The Mason Jar into new genres including country music with acts like David Allan Coe, Hank Williams III and Shooter Jennings.
-Mick honored The Mason Jar's roots by hosting acts like Megadeth, The Ramones, Rob Halford, Dishwalla, Frank Black, Vanilla Ice, Stephen Pearcy, Ice-T, Robby Krieger and many, many others.
+The Mason Jar experienced a resurgence as a top Phoenix live music venue with the start of the new millennium, when the club was bought by local businessman Michael Manfredi aka "Mick" in 2000.
+Manfredi gave The Mason Jar a badly needed facelift, a substantial sound system upgrade, and a new contemporary list of rising stars to perform including Linkin Park, Disturbed, Papa Roach, Fall Out Boy, Jimmy Eat World, Opeth, Thirty Seconds to Mars.
+Manfredi's appetite for diversity brought The Mason Jar into new genres such as country music with David Allan Coe, Hank Williams III, Shooter Jennings, and others.
+Manfredi honored The Mason Jar's roots by hosting numerous acts including Megadeth, the Ramones, Rob Halford, Dishwalla, Frank Black, Vanilla Ice, Stephen Pearcy, Ice-T, Robby Krieger.

-The Mason Jar was a favorite launching ground of music industry executives like Jenna Adler of Creative Artist's Agency (Papa Roach, The Apex Theory), record labels like Sony and DreamWorks, management agencies like Sanctuary Music (Rob Halford), and of concert promoters like Danny Zelisko, owner of “Evening Star Productions” (later merged with Live Nation), Tom Lapenna and Wil Anderson of Lucky Man Concerts, Kim Larowe of 13th Floor Entertainment and many more.
+The Mason Jar was a favorite launching ground of music industry executives like Jenna Adler of Creative Artists Agency (Papa Roach, The Apex Theory), record labels such as Sony and DreamWorks, management agencies like Sanctuary Music (Rob Halford), and concert promoters including Danny Zelisko, owner of “Evening Star Productions” (which later merged with Live Nation), Tom Lapenna and Wil Anderson of Lucky Man Concerts, Kim Larowe of 13th Floor Entertainment among many more.

-On August 15, 2000 Linkin Park played their first live show with singer Chester Bennington at The Mason Jar, just two months before their debut record, Hybrid Theory.

-It was not uncommon to see famous artists, professional athletes and politicians at the Mason Jar.
-Artists like Sammy Hagar and Michael Anthony (Van Halen) would stop in when booked on tour through Phoenix.
-Local artists like Alice Cooper and Glen Campbell's children made their debut on stage at The Mason Jar.

-The Mason Jar was often awarded "Top Club for Rock" by the readers of The Phoenix New Times.
+On August 15, 2000 Linkin Park played their first live show with singer Chester Bennington at The Mason Jar, two months before their debut record, Hybrid Theory.
+It was not uncommon to see famous artists, professional athletes, and politicians at the Mason Jar.
+Sammy Hagar, Michael Anthony (Van Halen), and other artists stopped in when booked on tour through Phoenix.
+Local artists like Alice Cooper and Glen Campbell's children made their debut on stage at the venue.
+The Mason Jar was often awarded "Top Club for Rock" by the readers of the Phoenix New Times.
 It gave music fans in Phoenix a chance to experience live bands the way clubgoers in Los Angeles and other major cities could.